UIUC-optimization/nsf-scheduler/README.md

 Running the Code
 -------------------------------------------------------------------------------

-To run the code, simply execute:
+To run the code, simply execute the following in the `code/` directory:

     ./scheduler <roomsFile> <datesFile> <panelsFile>

+With the example data, this would be:

+    ./scheduler ../data/small/rooms.csv ../data/small/dates.csv ../data/small/panels.csv

 The following additional arguments are optional: